-Public pedagogy and the gendered performance of entrepreneurship online

-Research investigating public pedagogy is typically oriented towards spaces outside academic institutions and other locations of formal learning.
-There has been increasing attention towards mass media as pedagogy (Piazza and Abrahamson, 2020) with Stead and Elliott (2019: 172) describing online media as 'compelling pedagogic resources'.
+Public pedagogy and the gendered performance of entrepreneurship online describing online media as 'compelling pedagogic resources'.
 This is significant for our research given the connection to the emergence of digital entrepreneurship (Sussan and Acs, 2017).
-Indeed, it is suggested that such online spaces can be regarded as a 'stage for entrepreneurial activity' (Martinez Dy et al., 2018: 589) where individuals develop, share, and consume advice as they 'become' entrepreneurs and, in some cases, then sell and market advice as their entrepreneurial product.
-As Sussan and Acs note 'the online community is a breeding ground for entrepreneurial actions, as users are motivated by the attention they receive from the community to develop new products for fellow users' (2017: 60).
+Indeed, it is suggested that such online spaces can be regarded as a 'stage for entrepreneurial activity' (Martinez Dy et al., 2018: 589) where individuals develop, share and consume advice as they 'become' entrepreneurs and, in some cases, then sell and market advice as their entrepreneurial product.
+As Sussan and Acs (2017: 60) note, 'the online community is a breeding ground for entrepreneurial actions, as users are motivated by the attention they receive from the community to develop new products for fellow users'.
 This recursive entrepreneurial loop is especially pertinent since the work of producing advice can then itself be understood as entrepreneurial.
 It is how these recursive loops become forms of gendered learning that is a particular concern of our investigation.